 - Reducing inflammation preserves vision

 - Some of the earliest changes in glaucoma may actually occur in the brain, where the brain connects to the optic nerve

 - Plaques similar to those in Alzheimer's appear at the optic disc in glaucoma.

-Catalyst For a Cure is an ongoing, multi-year collaboration of laboratories at eight leading universities: Harvard Medical School, Johns Hopkins, Medical College of Wisconsin, University of California San Diego, University of Miami, University of Utah, University of Washington, and Vanderbilt.
+Catalyst For a Cure is an ongoing, multi-year collaboration of four laboratories at leading universities including the Medical College of Wisconsin, University of California San Diego, and University of California, Davis .